rrrepos/test/docs/index.md

 * It can be *transported* via email or stored in a network drive or posted in a messenging platform like any other document.
 * A free Viewer/ Creation tool is available to generate or view a UMD file.
 * It is an open-source project with the specs available for contribution / enhancement.

+#### Uses
+In today's visual world, we mostly express using different multimedia.
+Some examples are:
+* An image with an accompanying audio.
+* A video link with an accompaning text summary.
+* A PDF document with an accompany assessment.
+* Some text followed by an image with a video link and a concluding PDF.
+This could be in the fields of education, training, blogging or simple sharing content privately via email or publicly on social media platforms.